 - A change of which School administers the module

 The credit amount or level of a module may not be altered for students who are currently enrolled on that module.

 Where a change to the title, learning outcomes, assessment, ownership, credit amount or level of a module is decided upon prior to the start of the session in which the amended module will be delivered, but after returning students have selected that module, these students should be directly informed (this may be in writing (including electronically) or via the Student Staff Forum or equivalent meeting) of the change at the earliest opportunity.
 Their consent to the change is not required.

 It is recognised that there may be a need to make changes to the curriculum for ‘essential’ and/or ‘unforeseen’ reasons after the chosen curriculum updating cycle deadline.

 For changes falling in this category module leads should seek approval for the change to curriculum from their Head of School (HoS) or other nominated school curriculum lead.
 HoS/Curriculum lead should consider whether the change meets the criteria for a late change (i.e. essential/unforeseen) before approving it.

-Students should be directly informed (this may be in writing (including electronically) or via Learning Community Forum (LCF) or equivalent meeting) of changes to module information which has a direct effect on their studies – that is, will be introduced while the student is enrolled on the module (this includes changes to Spring semester modules on which students are enrolled at the beginning of the year).
+Students should be directly informed (this may be in writing (including electronically) or via Student Staff Forum or equivalent meeting) of changes to module information which has a direct effect on their studies – that is, will be introduced while the student is enrolled on the module (this includes changes to Spring semester modules on which students are enrolled at the beginning of the year).